-If you have HIV, you might get a more severe case of shingles.
-You’re also at increased risk of complications.
+Those with HIV might get a more severe case of shingles and are also at increased risk of complications.

 Postherpetic neuralgia can last for months or even years.

-Most of the time, a doctor can diagnose shingles by performing a physical exam.
-Your doctor may also want to examine your eyes to see if they’re affected.
+Most of the time, a healthcare professional can diagnose shingles by performing a physical exam, including an examination of the eyes to see if they’ve been affected.

-It may be harder to diagnose shingles if the rash is spread out over a large portion of your body or has an unusual appearance.
-If that’s the case, they can take skin samples from a lesion and send them to a lab for cultures or microscopic analysis.
+Shingles may be harder to diagnose if the rash is spread out over a large portion of the body or has an unusual appearance.
+If that’s the case, the healthcare professional can take skin samples from a lesion and send them to a lab for cultures or microscopic analysis.

-Treatment for shingles is the same for people with HIV as it is for those without HIV.
+Treatment for shingles is the same regardless of whether a person has HIV.
 Treatment includes the following:

-- You should get started on an antiviral medication as quickly as possible to ease symptoms and potentially shorten the duration of the illness.
+- getting started on an antiviral medication as quickly as possible to ease symptoms and potentially shorten the duration of the illness

-- Try an OTC lotion to relieve itching, but avoid lotions that contain cortisone.
+- using an OTC lotion to relieve itching, being sure to avoid lotions that contain cortisone

 Eye drops that contain corticosteroids can treat inflammation in cases of shingles of the eye.